BetterWayElectronics/secure-wireguard-implementation/README.md

 change, but I have noticed that fail2ban does not seem to enjoy being modified after the fact.
 If this is the case for you just modify the iptables manually.
-To delete the original rule, find its number with `iptables -L -v -n --line-numbers` and deleting it with `iptables --D INPUT #`.
-Now to add your bespoke SSH port with fail2ban issue the following command `iptables -A INPUT -p tcp --dport SSHPORT# -j f2b-sshd`.
+To delete the original rule, find its number with `iptables -L -v -n -line-numbers` and deleting it with `iptables --D INPUT #`.
+Now to add your bespoke SSH port with fail2ban issue the following command `iptables -A INPUT -p tcp -dport SSHPORT# -j f2b-sshd`.

 ![](media/image6.jpeg)